-Last Updated on March 2, 2021 by
+Last Updated on September 19, 2022 by

 Saphris (generic asenapine) is an atypical antipsychotic medication FDA approved for the treatment of schizophrenia and bipolar episodic mania.
 Saphris does cause weight gain but is noted for not causing as much excess weight gain compared to other antipsychotics.2,7,8

 The medication is administered via a sublingual dissolving tablet twice a day.
 It is a chemical derivative of an earlier tricyclic antidepressant called mianserin.
 Before beginning or stopping a course of medication, researching the drug and its side effects, withdrawals and other topics is a recommended action.
 The information below may be helpful to an individual who is facing mental health challenges and gathering information to make the best choices regarding options for health care.